 Nature Sounds App

 Not sure where to get started?
-Here is an excellent nature sound app you can download via your app store and start enjoying their soothing nature sounds.
+Here is an excellent nature sound app you can download on app store and start enjoying soothing nature sounds.
+These app offers all kinds of sounds to mix and create your own mix.

-Zen Lounge offers 20 sounds with a mixing facility for any three sounds.
+Zen Lounge offers a vast library of nature, atmosphere, sleep, asmr sounds with a mixing facility for any three sounds.
 You can choose from nature, machine sounds like aircon, drone, and even monastery sounds like chants, bells, and more.
-The app is totally music and sound-based, and you can even choose mood music to mix with the sounds.
-The free version allows you to sample six sounds.
-Create a nature ambiance at home.
+The app is totally music and sound-based, and you can create over 40,000 combinations.
+Create a nature ambience at home.

 Nature has a compelling and positive impact on our mental state.
 There are many ways to tap into it and bring those nature sounds into your home or personal space.